Justice minister's wife summoned on corruption allegations | Yonhap News Agency

 Justice minister's wife summoned on corruption allegations

 SEOUL, Oct.
-12 (Yonhap) -- Prosecutors summoned the wife of Justice Minister Cho Kuk for the fourth time Saturday as part of a widening investigation into corruption allegations surrounding the minister's family.
+13 (Yonhap) -- Prosecutors on Sunday ended the overnight questioning of Justice Minister Cho Kuk's wife as part of a widening investigation into corruption allegations surrounding the minister's family.

+The questioning that started around 9 a.m.
+Saturday at the Seoul Central District Prosecutors' Office finished at 1:50 a.m.
+Sunday.
+It was the fourth time prosecutors had questioned Cho's wife, a university professor surnamed Chung.

+The actual interrogation finished before 6 p.m.
+Saturday, but the session extended into Sunday as Chung's attorney requested additional time to review documents relating to the questioning, according to the prosecution.

-Cho's wife, a professor surnamed Chung, faces allegations that she forged a college presidential citation to help her daughter gain admission to medical school and that her family made a dubious investment in a private equity fund.
+Chung faces allegations of forging a college presidential citation to help the couple's daughter gain admission to a medical school.
+She is also suspected of intervening in a dubious private equity fund investment.

-The Seoul Central District Prosecutors' Office summoned Chung at around 9:00 a.m. for the questioning.
-She was summoned for the third time on Tuesday.

-As on previous occasions, the prosecution called her in in a way that prevented her being exposed to the media.
+In the fourth interview, Chung was mostly asked about her involvement in the private equity fund in which she and her two children invested a combined 1.05 billion won (US$8.85 million) in July 2017.

+The timing of the investment, right after Cho's appointment as senior presidential aide for civil affairs, and a jump in government orders for a local manufacturer in which the fund made a hefty investment, coincided, raising suspicions on Cho's possible influence.

 mlee@yna.co.kr